MT-code2023/MT-code2023/README.md

 ### Hi there 👋

 - I'm currently learning Python with HyperionDev.
-- I'm currently working on two programs.
+- I'm working on two programs.
 Please find a little infomation below about the projects.
 - I'm happy to colaborate and to get more involved in the GIthub community.

 ###### Mental Capacity Act